Elongated cupola

-In geometry, the elongated cupolae are an infinite set of polyhedra, constructed by adjoining an n-gonal cupola to an 2n-gonal prism.
+In geometry, the elongated cupolae are an infinite set of polyhedra, constructed by adjoining an n-gonal cupola to a 2n-gonal prism.

-There are three elongated cupolae that are Johnson solids made from regular triangles and square, and pentagons.
+There are three elongated cupolae that are Johnson solids made from regular triangles, squares, and pentagons.
 Higher forms can be constructed with isosceles triangles.
 Adjoining a triangular prism to a cube also generates a polyhedron, but has two pairs of coplanar faces, so is not a Johnson solid.
 Higher forms can be constructed without regular faces.